img-pro/bandwidth-saver/readme.txt

 == Upgrade Notice ==

 = 0.2.0 =
-Security hardening release.
-API keys are now encrypted, rate limiting added, and stricter domain validation.
+New pricing model with more generous limits.
+Free tier now includes 100 GB bandwidth/month.
+All paid plans include custom domain.
+Security hardening with encrypted API keys and rate limiting.
 Recommended for all users.

 = 0.1.9 =
 Critical fix for CDN activation.
 Prevents CDN from silently failing to enable after payment or recovery.